blisst/nextjs-urlsearchparam-methods/README.md

 Created in response to having this issue in a personal project and [perusing this issue](https://github.com/vercel/next.js/issues/53543)

 Please let me know if there is something wrong, faulty, or falsely-illustrative with these examples.
+I made this as a quick proof-of-concept.

+[This great article](https://buildui.com/posts/instant-search-params-with-react-server-components) leads me to believe that there could be issues with my approach, but I haven't seen them.